purescript/documentation/guides/Getting-Started.md

     You should add some tests.
     [info] Tests succeeded.

-If everything was built successfully, and the tests ran without problems, then the last line should state "Tests OK".
+If everything was built successfully, and the tests ran without problems, then the last line should state "Tests succeeded."

 #### Installing Dependencies